2014 Commute Challenge Results

-Whether you biked 5 miles or 5,000 miles in the 2014 Adobe Commute Challenge presented by F5, you're a winner in Cascade's book.
+Whether you biked 5 miles or 5,000 miles in the 2014 Adobe Bike Month Challenge presented by F5, you're a winner in Cascade's book.
 By using your bike to get from Point A to Point B you've reaped the incredible benefits of two-wheeled transportation.
 Way to go!

 Want to recognize your team, organization or fellow rider?
 You can create certificates for yourself or your teammates by downloading the certificate .pdf at right.
 Several award winners are eligible for prizes and will be notified by email.
 Now onto the big winners!

 From small shops to huge corporations, over 1000 organizations particiipated in the Commute Challenge and ROCKED IT.
 The U.S. Department of Interior, Seattle Children's Hospital, and the University of Washington stole the show with clean sweeps in most categories.
 Amazing!